mesosphere/dcos-kafka-service/README.md

 ## Quick Start

 *   Step 1.
 Install a Kafka cluster.
+If you are using open source DC/OS, install a Kafka cluster with the following command from the DC/OS CLI.
+If you are using Enterprise DC/OS, you may need to follow additional instructions.
+See the [Installing Kafka on Enterprise](#install-enterprise) section for more information.

         $ dcos package install kafka